CescaNeri/BigData-CloudPlatforms/big-data/introduction/data-processing.md

 ## NoSQL - NewSQL DBMSs

-Relational DBMSs have not been designed to easily distributed.
+Relational DBMSs have not been designed to be easily distributed.
 NoSQL DBMSs have risen to fill this gap.
 NewSQL is the latest frontier which combines the benefits from both relational and NoSQL worlds.

 ## Techniques for Big Data Analysis